conan-io/conan-center-index/docs/review_process.md

 - Master build is not running already (see below)

 If these conditions are fulfilled, the PR is merged (associated issues are automatically closed), and then the build of master is launched.

+The conan-center-bot will perform a [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
+This means should do not need to rebase your pull request; doing so will dismiss any reviews and the reviewer will need to restart.

 ### Merge